Quick Answer

 |---|---|---|---|

-Tip: Almost every host offers a significant discount on the first term, then raises the price on renewal.
+Tip: almost every host offers a discount on the first term, then raises the price on renewal.
 Read the renewal rate before you commit.
-A host advertised at $3/month might renew at $12 or $15/month.
+A host advertised at $3 a month might renew at $12 or $15 a month.

 Step 4: Build Your Core Pages